 1. In the Adverts manager window, you can access Pixels from the menu.
 Once you open the pixel window you can see the option of “Create Conversion” on the top.

 From the drop-down menu which says “URL contains” you can select other options like “URL equals” or “Event”.
 If you select “URL equals” then you need to write the exact URL which you count as a conversion.
-For eg. A “Thank You Page” URL instead of a “Product Page” URL is a better measure of a conversion.
+For eg. A “Thank You Page” URL instead of a “Product Page” URL is a better measure of conversion.
 Considering your end goal from the campaign will help you define your rules properly.

 There’s no limit to the number of URLs you want to add.
 After defining the rules, you’ll need to make sure that your Facebook pixel is installed on the exact pages which will fall under the rules.

 Now, select the category which best describes your conversion from the “Category” drop-down.
-After choosing the category , you can click “Next”.
+After choosing the category, you can click “Next”.

 4. Now, you have to name your conversion.
-If there’s a conversion value which you want to assign to each conversion then you can check the box “Set a conversion value” and enter the value.
+If there’s a conversion value that you want to assign to each conversion then you can check the box “Set a conversion value” and enter the value.
 This will allow you to track your return on ad spend.
 Click “Create” and your custom conversion will be created.
 You can then use your custom conversion as a conversion event while optimizing a campaign for website conversions.

 That’s how you can track conversions on multiple websites without messing up the reports.
 Two things critical to conversion tracking: